shivanshdave/2020-432/projects/project1/approved_proposals.md

 There are 38 proposals in total this semester.

 Proposals that have been approved by Dr. Love have a grade of 10 on Canvas, and are listed below.
-If you have an updated title for your proposal, please email it to 431-help with the subject heading: Project 1 Proposal New Name.
+If your approved project is listed below as unnamed, please email a new title (maximum 85 characters, including spaces) to `431-help` with the subject heading: **Project 1 Proposal New Title** at your earliest convenience.

 Code | Investigator(s) | Title
 ------: | :----------------: | -------------------------------------------------------------------------------------------